Anand-Paul/social-media-share/README.md

 ## Features

-Included all type of sharing of own site to the social media 1.Facebook<br />
+Included all type of sharing of own site to the social media<br /><br />
+1.Facebook<br />
 2.LinkedIn<br />
 3.WhatsApp<br />